 Does the image above look familiar?
 Google’s actually fighting to prevent these.
 Pop-ups are one of the first signs of a virus or something bad.
 They often make noises, flash, or set off the vibration motor in the phone, and the back button typically doesn’t work.
 If that happens, hit the home button (or recent apps) and close all running apps.
 Do NOT try to click on anything inside your web browser.

 At the same time, a lot of pop-ups are nothing more than pop-ups trying to get you to click an ad or buy something.
 Either way, ignore all of them, don’t click, and never give a popup your credit card info.

 Random pop-ups are one of the first signs, but it’s not the only thing you should look for.
 Our list detailed above explains some of the biggest warning signs.

 If your device is running extremely slow, a virus or hacker might have things going on behind the scenes you can’t see, making your phone slow.
-You might see your phone bill increase too, because a virus is transmitting information from your device, using up your monthly data plan.
+You might see your phone bill increase too, because a virus is transmitting info can use up a monthly data plan.
 A common problem is malware sending text messages to premium numbers.
 Making hackers money at your expense.
 Head to Settings > Connections > Data Usage > and check for apps using an excessive amount of data.